• Skip to main content

 How to make bechamel sauce for vegetable and lentil lasagna

-1. In a saucepan melt the butter, add the flour and whisk until smooth.
+1. Make roux: In a saucepan melt the butter, add the flour and whisk until smooth.

 Roux sauce with green whisk in small saucepan.